 Hey there!
 My name is Bryanna and I'm a '23 from Singapore.
-Well, kind of.
-I was raised in Hong Kong, New York, and India as well -- moving to small town NH has been quite the change!
+Kind of.
+I was raised in Hong Kong, New York, and India as well—moving to small town NH has been quite the change!
 On campus, I row with the varsity women's crew and dance with Sugarplum.
-I'm a government and history double major with plans to eventually go to law school and pursue a career in the foreign service.
-Passions include reading The New York Times, booping the nose of my golden retriever, and picnicking with friends.
+I'm a government and history double major with plans to eventually go to law school and...well, that's about as far as we've gotten with the planning.
+Passions include biking in the Upper Valley, CNN, and taking notes on my iPad.

 With only 12 people, this course was the perfect seminar style course to introduce me to the history department at Dartmouth.
 We learned about pre-Columbus America up until the American Revolution, exploring a vast period of American history that is largely swept over in high school curriculums.